SkylineCommunications/dataminer-docs-connectors/connector/doc/Intelsat_Flex_Platform_VSAT.md

 A Generic KAFKA Consumer element must be created and configured before an IntelSat Flex Platform VSAT element is started.

-## How to use

-### Remotes Page

-On the **Remotes** page of this connector, you will find the Remotes Overview table.
-This table is populated with data retrieved from the Intelsat Flex REST API.

-### Remote Stats Page

-On the **Remotes Stats** page of this connector, you will find the Terminals and SSPCs tables.

-The Terminals table is populated with data retrieved both from the KAFKA broker via the Generic KAFKA Consumer and from the Intelsat Flex REST API.

-The SSPCs Table is populated with data retrieved from the KAFKA broker via the Generic KAFKA Consumer.

-### Circuits Page

-On the **Circuits** page of this connector, you will find the Circuits Overview table, which contains all the information related to the circuits.
-This table is populated with data retrieved from the provisioning files, which contain information from the database.

 ### Configuration Page

 #### Topic Settings